intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 ## Motivations and principles

 Richard Barnes.
 “What’s In It For Me?
-Revisiting the reasons people collaborate.” {{?BARNES}}
+Revisiting the reasons people collaborate.” {{BARNES}}

 Iain R. Learmonth, Gurshabad Grover, Mallory Knodel.
 “Guidelines for Performing Safe Measurement on the Internet.”
 (Additional rationale)